sergeyklay/clusterium/docs/source/usage.rst

 * Lower alpha values (0.1-0.5) create fewer, larger clusters
 * Higher alpha values (1.0-5.0) create more, smaller clusters
 * For Pitman-Yor Process, sigma values between 0.1-0.7 typically work well
-* Lower variance values (0.1-0.3) make the model more sensitive to small differences between texts
+* Lower kappa values (0.1-0.3) make the model more sensitive to small differences between texts
 * Using the same value for both DP and PYP alpha parameters will result in dramatically different clustering behaviors

 For detailed guidance on parameter selection for each model, see the `Understanding Clustering Parameters`_ section below.